Below you will find a collection of rainbow theme learning activities and games. These ideas will work great for the classroom or at home.

 How to color pasta directions are in the Paint and Color Recipe Category

 Ask children to wear clothing of each color of the rainbow or dress in a solid color of just one of the rainbow colors.
-You could also declare ‘RAINBOW DAY” and all wear as many colors as possible!
+You could also declare ‘rainbow day” and all wear as many colors as possible!

 21. Mix and match plates, cups, and napkins in rainbow colors.